 12 Symptoms of Hypothyroidism

-Irregular periods and infertility
+Irregular menstrual periods and infertility

 Thyroid hormones are closely linked with heart rate and heart output and may affect cholesterol levels, blood pressure, and heart function.
 If along with other aforementioned symptoms, you are experiencing heart problems, ask your doctor about the possibility of hypothyroidism.